docQodly/docs/docs/studio/design-webforms/components/rangeinput.md

 ### <u>Server-Side Interaction</u>

-Retrieving user input data is equally effortless.
-By binding a datasource to the **Range Input** component, you gain access to and can utilize the content input by the user.
+Interacting with user input data is straightforward.
+When you bind a datasource to the **Range Input** component, you can access and make use of the input content.

-Consider a rating slider scenario, where users interact by dragging the slider to a specific value.
-Binding a datasource captures this selected value.

-Consequently, you can utilize this input value – for instance, within a standard action – to initiate a search for hotels whose rating match the entered value.
+Subsequently, you can utilize this input value in various ways, such as within a standard action to initiate a search with matching attribute values.

 ## Showcase